 When a decision is made about you (like where you should live or who you can have contact with), Child Safety should tell you about the decision and may give you a letter explaining their reasons.

-If you disagree with the decision that was made, in some situations you can ask the Queensland Civil and Administrative Tribunal to review the decision.
+If you disagree with the decision, in some situations you can ask the Queensland Civil and Administrative Tribunal to review it.
 This is called an ‘application for review.’
 Your foster carer, parents and other people affected by the decision may also be able to ask for a review.

 The Queensland Civil and Administrative Tribunal (QCAT) is a free service that is part of the Department of Justice and Attorney-General.
 It is independent from Child Safety and the Office of the Public Guardian

 You can ask them to review decisions about: